Bump stock: Bump fire stocks

 A bump stock causes the trigger (red) to be actuated when the receiver moves forward, being reset each round by receiver recoil.
 This allows semi-automatic firearms to somewhat mimic fully automatic weapons.

 Bump fire stocks are gun stocks that are specially designed to make bump firing easier, but do not make the firearm automatic.
 Essentially, bump stocks assist rapid fire by "bumping" the trigger against one's finger (as opposed to one's finger pulling on the trigger), thus allowing the firearm's recoil, plus constant forward pressure by the non-shooting arm, to actuate the trigger.
 Bump fire stocks can be placed on a few common weapons such as the AR or AK families.
 They can achieve rates of fire between 400 and 800 rounds per minute depending on the gun.
 By 2018, bump fire stocks in the United States were sold for around $100 and up, with prices increasing prior to enactment of federal regulation.

-Slide Fire Solutions, the inventor, patent holder, and leading manufacturer of bump stocks, suspended sales after bump stocks were used in the 2017 Las Vegas shooting, and resumed sales a month later.
+Slide Fire Solutions, the inventor, patent holder, and leading manufacturer of bump stocks, suspended sales after bump stocks were used in the 2017 Las Vegas shooting, but resumed sales a month later.
 On May 20, 2018, 95 days after the Parkland high school shooting, Slide Fire Solutions permanently halted sales and production of its products even though bump stocks were not involved in the shooting.
-However, after the June 2024 ruling, Slide Fire announced they are producing bump fire stocks again.
+However, after the June 2024 ruling, Slide Fire announced they would resume the production of bump fire stocks.